What is a Zero-Day?

 How to Protect Yourself Against Zero-Day Attacks

-Ensure your software and operating systems are regularly updated with the latest patches and security updates.
-Enabling automatic updates can streamline this process and ensure your systems are protected against known vulnerabilities.
+- Keep Systems Updated: Regularly update your software and operating systems with the latest patches and security fixes.
+Many zero-day attacks target outdated software, so enabling automatic updates ensures your systems are always protected against known vulnerabilities without manual intervention.